 They have an extra light gauge (0.010-0.047), which is just about perfect for blues style playing; however, this doesn’t make them any less strong or long-lasting.
 In fact, the monel wrap wire might even offer increased longevity over the extra light gauge strings made by other manufacturers.

-The Ernie Ball Earthwood strings are well-known to be great strings for almost any acoustic guitar playing style, but their hybrid’ rock and blues’ gauge strings are made specifically for, well, rock and blues.
+The Ernie Ball Earthwood strings are well-known to be great strings for almost any acoustic guitar playing style (Question: Can a left-handed person play a right-handed guitar?), but their hybrid’ rock and blues’ gauge strings are made specifically for, well, rock and blues.
 The individual string gauges are 0.010, 0.013, 0.017, 0.030, 0.042, and 0.052, and are a hybrid of strings from the extra light, light, and medium string sets.

 The wound strings are made from an 80% copper 20% zinc alloy wire wrapped around a tin-plated steel hex core wire, while the plain strings are made from tempered tin-plated high carbon steel.
 They enhance your guitar’s natural tone and provide superb projection.
 They produce a well-balanced sound with crisp highs, pleasing overtones, and remarkable clarity.